SpenceKonde/DxCore/megaavr/extras/Ref_TCD.md

  *   This is one of very few times that the core lets you keep using the API calls aftwr reconfiguring a peripheral.
  *    There is too much overrhead to handle if we try to handle the general case, but there are good reasons for letting
  *    users shift the freequency of this one to make different tradeoffs.
 The implementation stays simple as long as specific values were used.
  *    and the overhead was tiny.
-Doing anything more complicated, the overhead shoots through the roof and thats what taking over the timer is for.
+Doing anything more complicated, the overhead shoots through the roof and that's what taking over the timer is for.
- *    but thi way, you can nudge the timer frequency up and down by factors of 2 to get it in an acceptable range for what you're PWMing
+ *    but this way, you can nudge the timer frequency up and down by factors of 2 to get it in an acceptable range for what you're PWMing
  *    (ex, big FETs which often need a driver above 1 kHz or vs, say, a FET driver where you probably want to PWM as fast as you can, within limits).
  *  Notes:
  *    1. If one of the channesls is not outputting PWM from TCD0 and one is, nothing weird happens until you write the second PWM chanenl with analogWrite.
-      2. If you do not change the period, nothing wierd happens.
+      2. If you do not change the period, nothing weird happens.
  *    3. Outputting 0% or 100% duty cycle doesn't count, even if it' still connected to the compare channel to prevent PWM glitches d when channels are toggled.
  *        It will keep doing that, no matter what you do to the period.
  *    4. Turning on another channel will always cause a glitch if it isn't already connected to the timer.
 But you can do that first with analogWrite(pin,0).